meistro57/Hemi-Lab_Ultra/README.md

 ## Quick Start
 1. Open `Hemi-Lab_Ultra++.html` directly in a modern browser; or
-2. Run `node server.js` and visit [http://localhost:3000](http://localhost:3000) for a local server.
+2. Install dependencies with `npm install`, run `node server.js` and visit [http://localhost:3000](http://localhost:3000) for a local server.

 ## EEG Bridge
 A Python script for streaming OpenBCI EEG data is available in `python/eeg_bridge.py`.